 As the sun travels across the sky, daylight may cause shadows and erratic illumination.
 Avoid depending on the sun as your light source when shooting outdoors, especially when you are going to take long-term shooting.
-For high quality video output, you need lighting for outdoor video shoot that is capable of providing continuous and consistent illumination.
+For high quality video output, you need video lighting equipment that is capable of providing continuous and consistent illumination for outdoor shoot.

 For videos, lighting is an important consideration.
 Your choice may make the difference between an engaging, high-quality video and a disengaging, amateurish film.
 Consider your setup and try out various stylings.
 If you’re just starting out as a video creator, just use LED light for video shooting and follow the aforementioned tips to create attractive video frames.